Why I Built It ๐ง

 If I am about to do a major risky move, I can still force a manual SkyeVault push.
 The daemon is the always-on habit.
 Manual push is the deliberate checkpoint.
 Git commit is the public or team history move.
 These lanes are related, but they do not replace each other.

 Public Git hygiene says do not push secrets.
 That rule still matters for GitHub, GitLab, public remotes, open-source repos, and client source deliveries.
 But my owner vault is not a public Git remote.
-It is an encrypted source-custody wrapper.
+It is an encrypted full-repo custody wrapper.
 The design goal is different: recover the workspace as it actually existed, including the private operator files that should never be exposed in a public repo.

 In plain language: the vault should feel easy to a human, but the transport should be strong enough for the repo.
 I do not need the storage layer to understand my files.
-I need it to hold encrypted source custody with receipts.
+I need it to hold encrypted current custody with receipts.

 The Revision Rounds Were The Point ๐ ๏ธ